drforr/Perl-Mogrify/README.md

     # For all other Policies, I accept the default severity,
     # so no additional configuration is required for them.

-For additional configuration examples, see the `perlcriticrc` file that is included in this `examples` directory of this distribution.
+For additional configuration examples, see the `perlmogrifyrc` file that is included in this `examples` directory of this distribution.

-Damian Conway's own Perl::Mogrify configuration is also included in this distribution as `examples/perlcriticrc-conway`.
+Damian Conway's own Perl::Mogrify configuration is also included in this distribution as `examples/perlmogrifyrc-conway`.

 # THE POLICIES

 A large number of Transformer modules are distributed with Perl::Mogrify.
 They are described briefly in the companion document [Perl::Mogrify::PolicySummary](https://metacpan.org/pod/Perl::Mogrify::PolicySummary) and in more detail in the individual modules themselves.
-Say `"perlcritic -doc PATTERN"` to see the perldoc for all Transformer modules that match the regex `m/PATTERN/ixms`
+Say `"perlmogrify -doc PATTERN"` to see the perldoc for all Transformer modules that match the regex `m/PATTERN/ixms`